evo-company/hiku/docs/guide/basics.rst

     data.
 How to load data from more sophisticated sources like databases will be explained in the next chapters.

-Then lets define our graph with one :py:class:`~hiku.graph.Edge` and one :py:class:`~hiku.graph.Link`:
+Then lets define our graph with one :py:class:`~hiku.graph.Node` and one :py:class:`~hiku.graph.Link`:

 .. literalinclude:: basics/test_stage2.py